Geeksltd/MSharp.Docs/Tutorials/12/README.md

 }
 ```
 The register class just uses simple M# property and for email address there is a restriction for entering just valid email.
-Now it's time to feed our entity to the M# code generator.
-In solution explorer, right click the *#Model* project and select *Build* and then build the *Domain* project to make sure everything regarding it is fine.
+Now it's time to feed our entity to M#.
+In the solution explorer, right click the *#Model* project and select *Build* and then build the *Domain* project to make sure everything regarding it is fine.

 ## Add Business logic
 Navigate to *Logic* folder of the *#UI* project; then add a class named *Register* and add logic as shown bellow: